Obektev/YandexMusicOBSInfo/README.md

 1. Download or clone this repository to your PC.
 2. Install the Tampermonkey browser extension: [https://www.tampermonkey.net/](https://www.tampermonkey.net/)
 3. Install the Tampermonkey script from: [https://greasyfork.org/en/scripts/543237-yandex-music-obs-info](https://greasyfork.org/en/scripts/543237-yandex-music-obs-info)
-4. Make sure the domain in the script matches your region:
+4. Make sure the domain in the script matches your region (you can see it in URL field when open YandexMusic webpage):

 ```
 // @match        https://music.yandex.by/*   // For Belarus